openrails/openrails/Source/Documentation/Manual/physics.rst

 force is allowed to be at the maximum per the ENG file, if the average heat calculation is near zero.
 If the average is near the continuous rating than the tractive force is de-rated to the continuous rating.
-There is a parameter called ContinuousForceTimeFactor that roughly controls the time over which the tractive force is averaged.
+There is a parameter called ``ORTSContinuousForceTimeFactor`` that roughly controls the time over which the tractive force is averaged.
 The default is 1800 seconds.